mijdavis2/docker-nu-atlantis/README.md

 <!-- TODO: once open-source, add sourcerer hall of fame https://sourcerer.io/settings#hof -->

-*This project stands on the shoulders of giants:*
+*This project stands on the shoulders of giants.
+Thanks to:*

 - [hashicorp] for terraform
 - [gruntwork] for terragrunt